-Helen Crohn received her DSW from Adelphi University and her MSS from The Graduate School of Social Service, Bryn Mawr College.
+Dr. Crohn is an Associate Clinical Professor at Fordham University GSS.
+She received her DSW from Adelphi University and her MSS from The Graduate School of Social Service, Bryn Mawr College.
 She has over 30 years agency based experience as a caseworker, supervisor, administrator and in-service instructor.
-She joined the faculty as a Assistant Clinical Professor at Fordham University GSSS in 2005.
+Dr. Crohn joined the faculty as a Assistant Clinical Professor at Fordham University GSS in 2005.

 Her focus in research was on step parenting from a strengths perspective.
 She has published widely on stepfamilies; her most recent article was: Five Styles of Positive Stepmothering from the Perspective of Young Adult Women in the Journal of Divorce and Remarriage.
 Her complete study had been recently published in a book, Daughters and Their Mothers and Stepmothers (2008).